fortrabbit/help/docs/logging-uni.md

 ---

 template:   article
-reviewed:   2021-08-30
+reviewed:   2022-02-11
-title:      About logs on fortrabbit
+title:      Logging on fortrabbit
 naviTitle:  Logging
 lead:       Accessing logs of your App is essential for developing.
 Here is how you can do it on fortrabbit.
 group:      deployment